Ipstenu/varnish-http-purge/readme.txt

 * <a href="https://github.com/dreamhost/varnish-vcl-collection">DreamHost's Varnish VCL Collection</a>

-All of these VCLs work with this plugin.
+All of those VCLs work with this plugin.

 = Can I filter things to add special URLs? =